IBM/kafka-streaming-click-analysis/README.md

                      .sort($"sum(n)".desc)
 ```

-Output to the console and start streaming:
+Output to the console and start streaming data (using the `tail` clickstream command descibed above) :

 ```scala
 val query = messages.writeStream